 The department endeavours to make music lessons not only fun but also challenging.
 The aim is for pupils to show their progress lesson by lesson whilst experiencing new forms of music.

-The curriculum is designed so that pupils in year 7 and 8 can start to develop the key skills that will need to succeed at BTEC.
+The curriculum is designed so that pupils in years 7 and 8 can start to develop the key skills that will need to succeed at BTEC.
 They will learn how to perform, compose, work in groups and learn about the modern music industry.
-Pupils form all year groups will comment on their progress at the end of each lesson and tie in their comments to the progress grids.
-In Year 7 and 8 pupils will complete practical work will prepare them for Unit 2, 4 and 5.
+Pupils from all year groups will comment on their progress at the end of each lesson and tie in their comments to the progress grids.
+In Year 7 and 8 pupils will complete practical work that will prepare them for Units 2, 4 and 5.
 They will also learn about the music industry, which will tie into Unit 1, as they go through each unit.

-- Develop their skills as a solo performers and developing the use of using both hands on the piano.
+- Develop their skills as solo performers and develop the use of using both hands on the piano.

 - Develop their knowledge of the elements of music and how to use these in their performances and compositions.

 - Learn about multiple genres and cultures and how this impacts the music industry today.

 - Develop their timing skills as an ensemble and being and being able to take on different roles within a group.